Suicide bomber kills separatist fighters in Yemen's Aden - witnesses

-A suicide bomber on a motorcycle killed six southern separatist fighters on the outskirts of the Yemeni city of Aden on Friday, witnesses said, part of a surge of violence that has complicated a near five-year-old war and undermined U.N. peace efforts.
+A suicide bomber on a motorcycle killed six southern separatist fighters on Friday on the outskirts of the Yemeni city of Aden, the site of a surge of violence that had complicated the near five-year-old war and undermined peace efforts.
+No group immediately claimed responsibility for the assault on the patrol from the Security Belt group, part of a separatist front fighting Yemeni government forces - who were once their allies in the broader war - for control of the city.

 The UAE said it had carried out "precise and direct" strikes on Thursday on what it called terrorist militias which it said had attacked Saudi-led coalition forces fighting at Aden's airport.
 Yemen's government condemned the strikes which it said had killed and wounded more than 300 of its forces and a number of civilians.